 In March 2019 the governing body of Patcham High School was reconstituted and there are now 15 governors in total made up from several different categories.

 All terms of office (other than headteacher) are for four years, although a governor may resign at any time.

-The work of the governing body is split into three committees and a steering group.
+The work of the governing body is split into three committees.
 For more information, including membership, see the Committees page.